Overcome Holiday Stress By Adjusting the Balance Between Life and Work

-How to stay productive and maintain balance during the holiday season
+Here are nine suggestions you can use to stay productive and maintain balance during the remaindere of your holiday season

-Employee stress typically increases during the holiday season (November and December).
-Studies show that many businesses involved in customer and client services may see anywhere from 6% – 22% increase in work-related activities during this period.
+Overcoming holiday stress is a challenge throughout the Employee stress typically increases during the holiday season (November and December).
+Studies show that many businesses involved in customer and client services may see anywhere from a 6%-22% increase in work-related activities during this period.
 Additionally, busy employees must also include travel planning, gift shopping, children’s events, family gatherings, parties, and other activities.
 Suddenly, schedules that were already full now seem overwhelming, which further increases personal stress.

 Balance during the holidays

 I recently ran across a list of suggestions offered by a staff writer with Smead.com (sourced from Forbes, ResourceNation.com, Beyond.com, and BusinessKnowHow.com) that included the following nine ways to stay focused on the job, maintain high productivity, and still enjoy the holiday season:

 - Take a few days off

 If you have a few vacation days available, take the time to do a little shopping or enjoy a day with family and close friends.
 Taking this time will give you a chance to refresh and recharge during the busy holiday season.

 Get your tasks and projects, both personal and professional, on paper and stop stressing about whether you’ll remember everything you need to do.
 Once you see all your commitments and the things you would like to do, decide which to drop and which could wait until the new year.